infinum/frontend-handbook/React/Project structure.md

 ## Different component layouts

 Sometimes, you might want to create a component specific for mobile and desktop.
-You might use a tool like [fresnel](https://github.com/artsy/fresnel) for detecting media queries.

 In this case, inside a specific component, we could add a subfolder `layouts` (not to be confused with actual layout described below) to define how our component would look like on specific media query.